mxk700/YouTube-Speeder/readme.md

 Pressing Page Up or Page Down also changes speed value by 0.5.

 ##### Options
-You can also adjust The YouTube Speeder settings for your convenience.
+You can also adjust The Video Speeder settings for your convenience.
 In the Options Page you can set minimal, maximal and default speed value, as well as some others parameters.
 All the params can be easily set by  mouse wheel.
 To get to the Options Page click Video Speeder icon on Chrome Toolbar and then click "Options".
 Another way: